Omicron02/StockMarketAnalysis/README.md

 This data is then displayed on a streamlit UI in the form of matplotlib graphs.

 It supports batch processing and stream processing.
-* <b> Batch</b>: Takes all the data stored in the database and displays min, max and avg.
+* <b> Batch</b>: Takes all the data stored in the database and plots it, also displays min, max and avg.
 * <b>Stream</b>: Takes the latest data from the database and plots it onto a graph.

 It uses Kafka Streming, Spark Streaming, Zookeeper, MySQL and Streamlit.